twilson63/cu/docs/BROWSER_TESTING.md

-# Browser Testing Checklist - Lua WASM Persistent Demo
+# Browser Testing Checklist - Cu WASM Persistent Demo

-This checklist guides manual browser testing of the Lua WASM integration.
+This checklist guides manual browser testing of the Cu WASM integration.
 Use this to verify functionality before each release.

 ## Pre-Test Setup